microsoft/ccf-app-samples/data-reconciliation-app/README.md

 - **Run the application's [e2e-tests](./test/test.sh) in a sandbox environment in the interactive mode**
   - `make demo`

-- **Run the application's [e2e-tests](./test/test.sh) in a sandbox environment**
+- **Run the application's [e2e-tests](./test/test.sh) in a sandbox (simulated) environment**
   - `make test`

-- **Run the application's [e2e-tests](./test/test.sh) on a Docker container running a virtual environment (sandbox)**
+- **Run the application's [e2e-tests](./test/test.sh) on a Docker Container running a virtual (simulated) environment**
   - `make test-docker-virtual`

-- **Run the application [e2e-tests](./test/test.sh) on a managed ccf environment**
+- **Run the application [e2e-tests](./test/test.sh) on a Managed CCF environment**
-  - First, create a managed CCF instance on your Azure subscription.
+  - First, create a Managed CCF instance on your Azure subscription.
 Please follow [here](https://github.com/microsoft/ccf-app-samples/tree/main/deploy#deploying-the-ccf-samples)
   - Run the e2e-test, please follow [here](https://github.com/microsoft/ccf-app-samples/tree/main/deploy#deploying-a-ccf-application-to-azure-managed-ccf)

-- **Start a CCF network with three active members using the sandbox and deploy the application to it, the application and network are ready to receive requests**
+- **Start a CCF network with 3 active members and 1 user using the sandbox and deploy the application to it, the application and network are ready to receive requests**
   - `make start-host`

 - **Run the application's unit tests**